Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Why two types?

-Why all exceptions aren't checked by the compiler, so Java can avoid runtime crashes?
+Why doesn't the compiler check all exceptions so Java can avoid runtime crashes?

 --

-- Answer: Exceptions can occur frequently; if they were all checked (which requires extra code), _it would put a big burden on the programmer and the code_.
+- Exceptions can occur frequently; if they were all checked (which requires extra code), _it would put a big burden on the programmer and the code_.

 --

-But now you may wonder _why not leave all exceptions unchecked_?
-The programmer and codebase wouldn't be then overburdened with checks!
+Now you may wonder why not leave all exceptions unchecked.
+The checks wouldn't then overburden the programmer and codebase!

 --

-- Answer: In some languages, like C++, _all exceptions are unchecked_.
+- In some languages, like C++, _all exceptions are unchecked_.
 The compiler does not get involved and it is up to the programmer to make sure their code is reliable. _Java is not one of these languages_.

 --